New Ross: History

 The town was fought over in the Irish Confederate Wars of the 1640s.
 In 1643, the town resisted the siege by James Butler, 1st Duke of Ormonde, who fought a battle near the town with an Irish army under Thomas Preston, 1st Viscount Tara but later re-conquered by Oliver Cromwell in 1649 who discharged three cannon shots at the Aldgate.
 New Ross Town Hall was completed in around 1750.

 The town was the location of one of the bloodiest battles of the 1798 rebellion.

 Education

-St Augustine's and Good Counsel College, New Ross, is an all-boys school that caters for over 750 students, making it by far the largest school in New Ross.
+Good Counsel College, New Ross, is an all-boys school that caters for over 750 students, making it the largest school in New Ross.